numpy/numpy/doc/neps/c-masked-array.rst

 Scalars will not be modified to have a mask, so this leaves two options for what value should be returned when retrieving a single masked value.
-Either 'None', or a one-dimensional masked array.
+Either 'None', or a zero-dimensional masked array.
 The former follows the convention of returning an immutable value from such accesses, while the later preserves type information, so the correct choice will require some discussion to resolve.